DPain/text-twist-clone/README.md

 	* material-components-web

 ### Acknowledges ###
-	* Andy Novicin for the assignment and inspiration :v
+	* Andy Novocin for the assignment and inspiration :v

 ### Who do I talk to? ###
 	* D_Pain -